edgedb/edgedb/docs/cheatsheet/aliases.rst

 .. code-block:: sdl

     alias MovieAlias := Movie {
-        # A computable link for accessing all the
+        # A computed link for accessing all the
         # reviews for this movie.
         reviews := .<movie[IS Review]
     }